-In order to monitor the mine, Avgold installed a fully integrated information system – Prostar (Production Systems for Target) – that provides real-time information on all aspects of the operation, including geological data, mine operations, maintenance, materials management, production control and other parameters.
+Avgold installed a fully integrated information system – Prostar (Production Systems for Target) – to monitor the mine.
+Prostar provides real-time information on all aspects of the operation, including geological data, mine operations, maintenance, materials management, production control and other parameters.
 The network is run from a centralised surface control room.
-The mine is also equipped with a leaky-feeder radio system for improved communications between surface and the entire underground operation.
+The mine is also equipped with a leaky-feeder radio system for improved communications between the surface and the entire underground operation.

 The mine has 24MW of refrigeration capacity for underground ventilation air, helping to maintain the operations at temperatures of below 27.5°C.

-Progress in the massive stope areas of the mine has been hampered by high stresses that caused large low-grade rocks to block the drawpoints.
-This has been handled by reducing the size of the stopes, by increasing the drawpoint spacing and by mining new destressing slots to increasee mining flexibility.
+Progress in the massive stope areas of the mine has been hampered by high stresses that caused large low-grade rocks to block the draw points.
+This has been handled by reducing the size of the stopes, increasing the draw point spacing, and mining new destressing slots to increasee mining flexibility.
 Harmony also commenced an exploration programme to confirm the geological model of Target North, situated on the Witwatersrand Basin.

-While the initial development material containing ore was treated in the old Loraine concentrator, this has now been partly demolished and a new, highly automated metallurgical plant is scheduled for commissioning in late 2001.
+While the initial development material containing ore was treated in the old Loraine concentrator, this has now been partly demolished and a new, highly automated metallurgical plant was completed in 2002.